Skip to content

 Uninstalling TSI

-Removes TSI binary and completion scripts, but preserves data:
+Remove TSI binary and completion scripts, but preserve data:

 Complete Uninstall